A retrospective look at 10 innovative sleep products that raised over $1 million by crowdfunding on Kickstarter and Indiegogo

 On a long-haul flight with his partner Roz, David noticed that the u-shaped inflatable neck pillow, so popular amongst travellers, was actually really bad at supporting the neck and head.
 The couple decided there must be a better solution, and the result was FaceCradle.

-Whilst no doubt an innovative product, FaceCradle is, let’s say not for everyone.
-Apart from reminding us of a toilet seat, the pillow isn’t particularly compact, and many travellers would prefer to trade the space for a less comfortable inflatable pillow, than carry the bulkier FaceCradle.
+Whilst no doubt an innovative product, FaceCradle is, let’s say not the most elegant of innovations.
+Apart from reminding us of a toilet seat, it isn’t particularly compact, and many travellers would prefer to trade the space for a less comfortable inflatable pillow, than carry the bulkier FaceCradle.

 8) Eight Smart Mattress Cover (formerly Luna)